turingschool/front-end-curriculum/lessons/module-2/asynchronous-javascript.md

 <section class="call-to-action">
 ### Review

-On the sticky notes at your tables, respond to one or more of the following at the boards:
+On the sticky notes in [this Miro board](https://miro.com/app/board/o9J_lZzVe2k=/), answer the following with your breakout group:
 - Everything you know about / questions you still have on asynchronous code
 - Everything you know about / questions you still have on fetch
 - Everything you know about / questions you still have on execution contexts & the call stack
 </section>

 ## Introduction